-And I felt the Lord say, “your kids aren’t going to know how to hear my voice if they don’t practice listening for it.”
+And I felt the Lord say, “Your kids aren’t going to know how to hear my voice if they don’t practice listening for it.”

 Listen for His Voice

 So, don’t force it.
 Don’t kind of try and speed it up.
-Just be patient and say, “speak Lord.
+Just be patient and say, “Speak Lord.
 I’m listening.”

-Ladies, you can start your day God’s way.
+Moms, you can start your day God’s way.
 You can help your kids start their day God’s way by journaling and listening for the Lord’s voice.